Blog

 Wolfe County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 18 and first fall frost is October 21.

-Wolfe County County sits in USDA Zone 7a.
+Wolfe County sits in USDA Zone 7a.
 Larkspur grows reliably in zones 2a through 10b, so it's a good fit here.

-Can Larkspur grow in Wolfe County County's climate?
+Can Larkspur grow in Wolfe County's climate?

 🌱